ovh/docs/pages/web/domains/dns_zone_dmarc/guide.en_gb.md

 ## Requirements

-- access to manage your domain name (attached to your email solution) from the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB).
+- Access to manage your domain name (attached to your email solution) from the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB).
 - One of the authentication mechanisms, [SPF](/pages/web/domains/dns_zone_spf) and/or [DKIM](/pages/web/domains/dns_zone_dkim) must be configured in the DNS zone of the email solution domain name.

 ## Instructions

 The DMARC record contains policy information for malicious emails that attempt to spoof your domain name.<br>
 DMARC queries authentication mechanisms [SPF](/pages/web/domains/dns_zone_spf) and [DKIM](/pages/web/domains/dns_zone_dkim) to verify incoming emails.<br>
-The result of these SPF and/or DKIM checks is translated by DMARC into “actions to take” when an email fails the checks.
+The result of these SPF and/or DKIM checks is translated by DMARC into "actions to take" when an email fails the checks.
 These measures can include quarantining or rejecting the emails concerned.

 ### How does DMARC work? <a name="how-dmarc-works"></a>